Mortgages For Second-Time Buyers

 Can you be a first-time buyer twice?

-No. You only qualify as a first-time buyer if you have never owned a house, so you can only benefit from perks like first-time buyer stamp duty relief if it’s the first time you’ve bought a property of any kind.
+No. You only qualify as a first-time buyer if you have never owned a house, so you can only benefit from perks like first-time buyer stamp duty relief if it’s the first time you’ve bought a property.
 This includes shared ownership schemes or joint ownership with another person and buy-to-let purchases.
 Even inherited properties.

 What mortgages are available for second-time buyers?

 The type of mortgage you’ll need as a second-time buyer will depend on your circumstances.
-It might be that you’re looking to take on a second property in addition to your current home, either as a holiday home or a buy-to-let investment.
-In the case of the latter, you’d be looking specifically at a buy-to-let mortgage and potentially interest only rather than repayment.
+You might be looking to take on a second property in addition to your current home, either as a holiday home or a buy-to-let investment.
+In the latter’s case, you’d be looking specifically at a buy-to-let mortgage and potentially interest only rather than repayment.

-If you’re looking to simply trade up from your current home to a new one then you’ll likely be sticking with a residential repayment mortgage.
-For this, you’ll need to decide on whether to opt for a fixed-rate mortgage or a variable rate.
+If you’re looking to simply trade up from your current home to a new one, you’ll likely be sticking with a residential repayment mortgage.
+For this, you’ll need to decide whether to opt for a fixed-rate mortgage or a variable rate.

 Is the Help To Buy scheme available for second-time buyers?

-Unfortunately, the Help To Buy Scheme closed to new applications at the end of March 2023.
-It was, originally, available to both first and second-time buyers before the government introduced a restriction to purely first-time buyers only.
+Unfortunately, the Help to Buy Scheme closed to new applications at the end of March 2023.
+Originally, it was available to both first- and second-time buyers before the government introduced a restriction to purely first-time buyers only.

 Are there any other government schemes available?

-The mortgage guarantee scheme, available until December 2023, is run in partnership with specific lenders and aimed at opening up the property market to people with lower deposits.
-It was originally introduced as a temporary measure in response to the coronavirus pandemic, so speak to your broker as soon as possible if this is something you’re interested in.
+The mortgage guarantee scheme, available until June 2025, is run in partnership with specific lenders and aims to open up the property market to people with lower deposits.
+It was originally introduced as a temporary measure in response to the coronavirus pandemic, so speak to your broker as soon as possible if you’re interested.

 The other option is the shared ownership scheme.
-You can’t own another property at the same time as buying through shared ownership, but if you’re in the process of selling and will have your name removed from the existing mortgage before you exchange then that’s acceptable, even if you’ve bought a shared ownership home in the past.
+You can’t own another property simultaneously while buying through shared ownership.
+Still, if you’re in the process of selling and will have your name removed from the existing mortgage before you exchange, then that’s acceptable, even if you’ve bought a shared ownership home in the past.

 Deposit requirements

 You’ll typically need 10% as a minimum deposit.
-If you’re simply moving house then the equity you’ve built up in your first property should, hopefully, be able to cover this rather than using savings or other sources.
+If you’re moving house, the equity you’ve built up in your first property should, hopefully, be able to cover this rather than using savings or other sources.

-Some lenders will consider a 95% LTV second-time buyer mortgage, but you won’t have as many options open to you as a first-time buyer.
-If a deposit is an issue for you then it’s definitely worth speaking with a mortgage broker first before applying.
-They can find the most appropriate lenders for you and offer advice on how to make your deposit go further.
+Some lenders will consider a 95% LTV second-time buyer mortgage, but you won’t have as many options as a first-time buyer.
+If a deposit is an issue for you, then it’s worth speaking with a mortgage broker before applying.
+They can find the most appropriate lenders for you and offer advice on furthering your deposit.

 Is it easier to get a mortgage if you already have one?

-One reason for this is that you will have established a track record and shown that you are able to make your monthly remortgage payments consistently and on time.
-This is more of an unknown when you’re a first-time buyer and so always brings a slightly higher risk.
+One reason for this is that you will have established a track record and shown that you can consistently and on time make your monthly remortgage payments.
+This is more of an unknown when you’re a first-time buyer, which always brings a slightly higher risk.

-As a current homeowner, you should also hopefully find that you have built up some equity over the time you’ve owned the property, meaning you may be in a stronger position in terms of your deposit for your next home.
-Having a lower LTV (loan-to-value) can make it easier to access the best interest rates and to secure a mortgage as you’ll be seen as lower risk.
+As a current homeowner, you should also hopefully find that you have built up some equity over the time you’ve owned the property, meaning you may be in a stronger position regarding your deposit for your next home.
+A lower LTV (loan-to-value) can make it easier to access the best interest rates and secure a mortgage, as you’ll be seen as a lower risk.

 How to get a mortgage if you’re a second-time buyer

-When you’re ready to make the move from your first to your second home then follow these three important steps before you begin your mortgage application.
+When you’re ready to move from your first to your second home, follow these three important steps before you begin your mortgage application.

 Find the right broker

-Most brokers will talk about having access to the whole of the market, but not every broker will necessarily have the right mix of skills and experience to be best placed to help you as a second-time buyer.
-Get the right broker and they’ll be able to guide you through every step of the process, finding you the best rates, saving you time and, potentially, some money too.
+Most brokers will talk about having access to the whole market, but not every broker will necessarily have the right mix of skills and experience to be best placed to help you as a second-time buyer.
+Get the right broker, and they’ll be able to guide you through every step of the process, finding you the best rates, saving you time and, potentially, some money.

-Finding the right broker can feel in itself like a huge task though, which is why we offer a free broker matching service.
-Make an online enquiry and let us do the hard work for you here.
+Finding the right broker can be daunting, though.
+That’s why we offer a free broker-matching service.
+Make an online enquiry, and let us do the hard work for you.

 Take stock of your current financial situation